Create a package from a jupyter notebook

 You can run this in <your_notebook.ipynb> or anywhere else in the same directory

-will create the needed files and directories [in the current directory] to produce a local package
+will create the needed files and directories [in the current directory] to produce a local package, which you can access by

 cleaned_notebook_name is all lower case and has spaces replaced with underscores.
 Please note if your notebook name has illegal characters for a python package, there will be an error.